 Today on Gear Patrol

-This year, MUJI will mark its 10-year anniversary in the US with new stores opening across the country.
-We sat down with Toru Tsunoda, President of MUJI USA and the man responsible for bringing its...
+In 2018, MUJI marked its 10-year anniversary in the US with new stores opening across the country.
+We sat down with Toru Tsunoda, President of MUJI USA and the man responsible for bringing its minimalist...

 Protein powders are polarizing.
 We chat with a sports nutritionist to get a better picture of what's really needed.